East Central Indiana Utilities

 East Central Indiana has a strong network of utility partners that support economic development efforts in the region.
 Representatives from the providers listed below offer site selection services and rate quotes.

-A unit of American Electric Power (AEP) is headquartered in Fort Wayne, and its 2,500 employees serve more than 582,000 customers.
-It operates 3,595 MW of coal-fired generation in Indiana, 2,110 MW of nuclear generation in Michigan and 22 MW of hydro generation in both states.
-The company also provides its customers 450 MW of purchased wind generation.
-I&M offers Industrial customers the lowest-cost electricity of any investor-owned utility in the State of Indiana.
+A unit of American Electric Power (AEP) is headquartered in Fort Wayne, and its 2,500 employees serve more than 597,000 customers.
+It operates more than 5,400 MW of generation in Indiana and southwest Michigan with 60% of that generation from emission free sources including 2,278 MW from its nuclear plant, 22 MW from hydro, 15 MW from solar and 450 MW purchased from wind.
+I&M offers industrial customers the lowest-cost electricity of any investor-owned utility in the State of Indiana as well as economic development rate credits.

 Indiana Michigan Power